 Pride is a Symptom

-What's wrong with the church can be found by tracing backwards from one of it's symptoms: pride.
+What's wrong with the church can be found by tracing backward from one of its symptoms: pride.

 So, back to pride.

 Having been a Presbyterian and a Baptist, I can assert that people who belong to those denominations do so because they believe their doctrines are better than the other groups' doctrine.
 In other words, I was a Presbyterian because I believed they were right about their interpretation of the Bible (just as my Presbyterian friends believe today).
 When I figured out that baptism was not for infants, I searched for a denomination that based their doctrine on what I believed was in concordance with Biblical teaching.

 In other words, doctrine divides.
 To many people, that's a great thing.
 Because to them, not to worship in truth (correct doctrine) and spirit is anathema to proper living.
 I have my doubts that they understand the spirit bit, but they've got a handle on truth - at least according to them.